 - Provide a copy of the report to tenants, and to the local authority if requested

 - If the reports requires investigative or remedial works, landlords will have to make sure this is done.

-If you share a toilet and or bathroom, it is important that you clean them after you have used them every time (for example wiping surfaces you have come in contact with).
-You could consider drawing up a rota for showering or bathing, with the tenant self-isolating using the facilities last, before they thoroughly clean the shower, bath, sink and toilet.
+- Consider a rota for showering or bathing, with the self-isolating person using the facilities last, before they thoroughly clean the shower, bath, sink and toilet.

 Speak to your landlord if you're struggling to pay rent.
 They could be sympathetic especially if you've lost your job or seen your income reduce suddenly.
 They might agree to a rent reduction or accept a late payment to your rent.
 Get any agreement in writing.

-Buy to let landlords may get mortgage payment holidays if their tenants have financial problems due to coronavirus.
+Buy to let landlords may get mortgage payment holidays if their tenants have financial problems.